fbpx

 BEDROOM COUNT

-Bedrooms are calculated at 150 gallons per day (GPD).
+Bedrooms use 150 gallons per day (GPD) for calculations.
 I know it sounds weird to consider bedrooms instead of bathrooms but we are really accounting for occupancy of the home.

-• A closet or an area where a closet could be constructed;
+• A closet or a space where you could build a closet

-• A method of entry and exit into the room which allows it to be considered distinct from other rooms in the dwelling to afford a level of privacy customarily expected for such a room.
+• A method of entry and exit that makes the room distinct from others, providing the level of privacy typically expected for such a space

-This could include, but is not limited to: offices, dens, craft rooms, exercise rooms, playroom, library, ventilated Arizona rooms, etc.Β
+This includes offices, dens, craft rooms, exercise rooms, playrooms, libraries, ventilated Arizona rooms, and more.

 As I stated at the beginning of this post there are two different ways to determine the septic tank size required for the home.
-Counting bedrooms is the most commonly used method since in most homes, the bedrooms typically outnumber the bathrooms.
+Counting bedrooms is the most common method because, in most homes, bedrooms usually outnumber bathrooms.
 In homes where the bathrooms outnumber the bedrooms, we will want to calculate the size needed by plumbing fixtures as well.
 The greater of the two calculations will become the required size.

 Facebook